How Often Should You Clean a Humidifier? Steps, Types, & FAQ

 How to Clean a Humidifier in Six Steps

 A weekly humidifier cleaning should only take 20–30 minutes before you set the pieces out to dry.
-Follow these six steps to get your humidifier looking and working like new:

 You may need to occasionally disinfect the unit, especially if there is visible mold growth.
 It’s a good habit to deep clean your water tank during your weekly cleaning, using a more powerful cleaner while the other pieces soak in a vinegar solution.